sandxxax/IIPP-Internship/README.md

 Dive into this documentation for in-depth insights into ***system requirements, installation and congiguration of T-pot CE honeypot*** in our environment  [Click Here](https://github.com/sandxxax/IIPP-Internship/tree/main/T-pot%20Honeypot%20CE#readme)

-## Implementation and Mitre Engage Expose Goals
+## Implementation of Mitre Engage Expose Goals

 ### 1. Network Monitoring (ID: EAC0002) using Suricata